 Advisory Vote to Approve Named Executive Officer Compensation.
-At our last annual meeting of stockholders in June 2019, our non-binding stockholder advisory vote to approve the compensation of our NEOs (commonly known as a "Say-on-Pay" vote) was supported by approximately 96% of the votes cast for or against advisory approval.
-This represented a substantial increase from the preceding annual meeting, at which our say-on-pay proposal was supported by approximately 48% of the votes cast.
-Based on the vote two years ago and subsequent feedback from our stockholders, we substantially expanded our disclosure in this proxy and our proxy last year compared to prior years and adopted significant new policies consistent with good corporate governance.
-We attribute the increase in support last year on our say-on-pay proposal to the following policies and practices the compensation committee and board have implemented:
+At our last annual meeting of stockholders in June 2021, our non-binding stockholder advisory vote to approve the compensation of our NEOs (commonly known as a "Say-on-Pay" vote) was supported by approximately 64% of the votes cast for or against advisory approval.
+We continue to evaluate our executive compensation program and solicit input from our largest investors.
+Following is a summary of our current compensation practices and policies.

-STOCKHOLDER ENGAGEMENT.
+• STOCKHOLDER ENGAGEMENT.
 We attend investor conferences in the biotechnology and pharmaceutical industries and meet with our institutional and other investors at those conferences.
-We also reached out to our top twenty-five largest institutional stockholders (which represented 22% of the outstanding stock of Palatin), and held teleconference meetings, led by our Chief Financial Officer, with stockholders seeking to engage with us.
-Some stockholders expressed concerns with certain elements of our executive compensation program, which are addressed below.
+We also held teleconference meetings, led by our Chief Financial Officer, with stockholders seeking to engage with us.
 We intend to continue engaging with our stockholders on a regular basis.
+Elements of our executive compensation program which we have addressed over the past several years are disclosed below.